DHRI-Curriculum/intro-python-workshop/lessons.md

 >>>
 ```

-These carrots are how you know that you have entered an interactive session with Python.
-Now you are interacting directly with Python, rather than in the regular terminal.
-Keep an eye on these carrots, as a common early source of confusion is entering terminal commands into the Python prompt or entering Python commands into the terminal.
+These greater-than symbols `>` are how you know that you have entered an
+interactive session with Python.
+Now you are interacting directly with
+Python, rather than in the regular terminal.
+Keep an eye on these
+greater-than symbols, as a common early source of confusion is entering terminal commands into the Python prompt or entering Python commands into the terminal.

 ## A Little Math